dn-cuong/dn-cuong/README.md

 ### Introduction
 <ul>
- <li>I'm Caden Nguyen, majoring in Computer Science at University of South Florida</li>
+ <li>I'm Caden, majoring in Computer Science at University of South Florida</li>

  <li>📫 How to reach me: cadennguyen801@gmail.com</li>